top of page

 Brand guidelines spread showing logo system, color palettes, typography rules, and packaging standards for a beauty brand.

-2. Product Architecture
+2. Product and packaging architecture

 Skincare Line